 Creative Ways to Tithe

-Funding a Mission Trip: Similar to my experience, there are many people that hope to travel to make a meaningful impact and lack funding.
-Contributing to something like this not only has an obvious impact (they are able to travel), but often are changed for life.
+Funding a Mission Trip: Similar to my experience, many people hope to travel to make a meaningful impact and lack funding.
+Contributing to something like this not only has an obvious impact (they can travel), but often are changed for life.

 Food Pantry: Regardless of where you live, there is most likely a need for food to be given to homeless and lower-income individuals and families.
 Being in that position causes enough stress; having to worry about where your next meal is even worse.
-If you are able to contribute towards such a cause, I don’t see God holding it against you.
+If you can contribute towards such a cause, I don’t see God holding it against you.

 Do you think it’s okay to find meaningful replacements for your tithe?
 What creative ways have you used to tithe?